mtx9/obsidian-calcite/grammar.md

 [[trips/*:start >= `2020`]]
 ```

-Select all notes from the folder trips that have the date start greater the 16th day of the month:
+Select all notes from the folder trips that have the date start greater than the 16th day of the month:

 ```
 [[trips/*:start >= `--16`]]